-- For sand or animal fleas that are extremely itchy, you may need a more potent topical steroid, in particular, a corticosteroid, such as Dermovate (clobetasol propionate).
+- For sand or animal fleas which have extremely itchy bites, you may need a more potent topical steroid, or a corticosteroid, such as Dermovate (clobetasol propionate).
 This would be applied once daily, using a very tiny pat, just on each bump, rubbed in lightly so it disappears into the bump.
 IMPORTANT: Consult your dermatologist prior to applying any topical steroid.
 A dermatologist may also decide to prescribe an oral steroid for severe cases.
 DO NOT SELF MEDICATE.

 - Follow with Grandma Minnie’s The Big, Brave Boo-Boo Balm as often as needed to disinfect, soothe, kill microorganisms and speed up healing.

 - NO SCRATCHING!
 For severe itching, antihistamines such as Xyzal, Telfast, Claritin can help.
 IMPORTANT: Do not take any of these medicines without first consulting with your physician.

 For Babies and Young Children with Severe Sensitivity to Insect Bites

 For children that are allergic to insect bites, even long after the bites, the reaction deep in the dermis continues.
 For these cases, you can try the following suggestions.
 IMPORTANT: Consult with your pediatrician and dermatologist prior to taking any of these steps with a child.

 - ONLY WITH YOUR PEDIATRICIAN’S GUIDANCE: Iterax Suspension one teaspoon 1x- to 2x-a-day.